Link

 }

 By using utilities lines of code and time to write code is saved while maintaining full performance of it.
-In addition, it is not necessary to write needed libraries to execute the code - all are included inside the utility.
-The same example without using utility below:
+In addition, it is not necessary to write needed libraries to execute the code - all are included inside the Utility.
+The same example without using a Utility below:

 Example: